hila-chefer/RobustViT/README.md

 Our ImageNet finetuning code is based on [code from the official PyTorch repo](https://github.com/pytorch/examples/blob/main/imagenet/main.py).

 ## Baseline methods
-Notice to uncomment the pretrained model you wish to finetune in the code.
+Notice to uncomment the import line containing the pretrained model you wish to finetune in the code.

 1. GradMask: run:
 ```bash